after Edmund John Passingham

 Artistback to top

 - Edmund John Passingham (1841-1927), Photographer and photographic inventor.
-Artist associated with 4 portraits.
+Artist or producer associated with 4 portraits.

 Placesback to top